 While many would push for Wisconsin or Iowa to step in and be a natural rival for Nebraska in college football, the best choice would be Penn State.

-It makes sense for the Nittany Lions to be matched up with Nebraska – and not just because these schools are the newest members to the conference, the 11th and 12th teams, respectively.
+It makes sense for the Nittany Lions to pair with Nebraska.
+This is not just because these schools are the newest members to the conference (11th and 12th teams, respectively).

-Penn State is currently coupled with Michigan State, and the two teams play the last game of the regular season every year – specifically for the Land Grant Trophy.
+Penn State and Michigan State currently face off in the last game of the regular season every year – specifically for the Land Grant Trophy.

 Trophy or not, this rivalry has always been forced.

 Penn State’s faithful could care less about Michigan State.
-It’s not meant to be a cold statement, but the natural conference rivals for the Nittany Lions are teams like Ohio State and Michigan – and now, Nebraska, too.
+The intent is not to be a cold statement.
+The natural conference rivals for the Nittany Lions are teams like Ohio State and Michigan – and now, Nebraska, too.

 Penn Staters do not like Nebraska – in fact, they loathe them.

 This hatred has been brewing for 16 years now – dating back to 1994.